NYT92/hanime-python-api/README.md

-[NOTICE] hani.nsdev.ml and v4hani.nsdev.ml is down please refer using haniapi.vercel.app.
+[NOTICE] hani.nsdev.ml and v4hani.nsdev.ml is up and running.

 [INFO] I wont maintained this api for now because i dont have much time to do it and all the code, documentation and hosting api is done by myself.
 Plus I have other new project to work on too.
 If you want to contribute this repo, i will be appriciated and save lots of time